Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 in this direction following recent specifications
 like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

-[=CMAF Ingest=] assumes ingest to an active media processing entity, such as a packager or active origin server.
-However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF file.
+[=CMAF Ingest=] assumes ingest to an active Receiving entity, such as a packager or active origin server.
+However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF track file.
 It advances over the ingest
 part of the Smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats